10 Self-Care Health Products for When You Need Me-Time

 Therabody Theragun Mini

 Use this handheld device to give your arms, legs, back, shoulder, or neck a mini self-massage.
 It’s perfect after a long day, or an intense workout, to give your muscles and body some TLC.
 “Handheld massagers can be good for an individual that finds massages de-stressing and calming,” says Dr. Goldman.
 “Not everyone can afford a massage, or wants to go for an hour massage either, but having a self-massage tool in your home can be a way to quickly de-stress whenever you need it.
 Plus, you also don’t need an hour or even a specific set amount of time.—if you sense tension in a particular muscle, just spend a few minutes massaging that area with the handheld massage tool.”
+(Check out this Theragun review for more details.)

 L.L.Bean Wicked Plush Robe